sackn/diffeq/series.md

 # Alternating Series

-Alternating series are series whos every subsequent term switches signs.
-The two most common alternating series take the form of the following (where $a_n$ can be be basically anything):
+Alternating series are series in which every subsequent term switches signs.
+The two most common alternating series take the form of the following (where $a_n$ can be basically anything):

 $$\sum_{n=0}^{\infty} (-1)^n a_n$$

 $$\sum_{n=0}^{\infty} (-1)^{n+1} a_n$$

 These series are both alternating.
-The only difference is that the first series starts with a positive term while the ssecond series starts with a negative term.
-When it comes to convergence whether the series starts off with a poitive or negative term won't matter.
+The only difference is that the first series starts with a positive term, while the second series starts with a negative term.
+When it comes to convergence, whether the series starts off with a positive or negative term won't matter.

-The term that causes the series to swap signs every term is caLled the "alternator" in the above series that would be $(-1)^n$ and $(-1)^{n+1}$.
-The Alternators liek $(-1)^n$ are the most common but they are not the only ones.
+The term that causes the series to swap signs every term is called the "alternator" in the above series, which would be $(-1)^n$ and $(-1)^{n+1}$.
+The alternators like $(-1)^n$ are the most common, but they are not the only ones.
 Consider the following alternating series:

 $$\sum_{n=0}^{\infty} cos(n \pi)a_n$$

-Since n can only be an integer the term $cos(n\pi)$ is the alternator as it swap betwteen 1 and -1 (starting with 1).
-It can be rewritten as $(-1)^n$
+Since n can only be an integer, the term $cos(n\pi)$ is the alternator as it swaps between 1 and -1 (starting with 1).
+It can be rewritten as $(-1)^n$.

 ##